Aspher0/GilTransferer/README.md

 # Gil Transferer

-A plugin to facilitate transfering gils within a single Service account.
+A plugin to facilitate transfering gils within a single Service account.<br/>
-Relies on TextAdvance, Lifestream, AutoRetainer and SimpleTweaks' /estatelist command.
+Relies on TextAdvance, Lifestream, AutoRetainer and SimpleTweaks' `/estatelist` command.